patil8381/J2EE_webapps/README.md

-git pull this repo, and move the "university" folder inside the webapps folder present in tomcat server version-10 c:\tomcat10\webapps\university now start the tomcat server using cmd prompt in c:\tomcat10\bin> startup.bat(Enter) run the startup.bat file ( now the tomcat server is running ) and then
+git pull this repo, and move the "university" folder inside the webapps folder present in tomcat server version-10 c:\tomcat10\webapps\university now start the tomcat server using cmd prompt in c:\tomcat10\bin> startup.bat(Enter) make sure you have added the tomcat path and jdk path in the startup.bat file, if not then set CATALINE_HOME=c:\tomcat10 set JAVA_HOME=c:\jdk23 add the above 2 lines in startup.bat file after echo@off run the startup.bat file ( now the tomcat server is running ) and then

 search "localhost:8080/university/SignUpForm.jsp" in your browser